wdpypere/documentation/docs/CAF/filewriter.md

     Returns a string with the contents of the file, so far.
 It overloads `""`, so it's now possible to do "$fh" and get the contents of the file so far.

+- error, warn, info, verbose, debug, report, OK

+    Convenience methods to access the log/reporter instance that might be passed during initialisation and set to `*$self-`{LOG}>.

+- is\_verbose

+    Determine if the reporter level is verbose.
+    If it can't be determined from the reporter instance, use the global `CAF::Reporter` state.

+- event

+    Method to track an event via LOG `CAF::History` instance (if any).

+    Following metadata is added

+    - filename

+        Adds the filename as metadata

 #### Private methods